Renewing your driving licence

 Renewing without a DL1R ‘application for renewal’

 If, for any reason, you don’t receive the reminder application form you can use the DL1 ‘application for a driving licence’ form.
-This form is available from Post Office® branches or Local Vehicle Licensing offices.
+This form is available from Post Office® branches or MOT test centres.
 You’ll also need to include a new passport type certified photograph.

 Please see the link below for further information: